 Around the same time, Jefferson authored a treatise on the history, politics, geography, law, culture, and economics of Virginia.
 Published in 1785, Notes on the State of Virginia included Jefferson’s views on slavery.
 He argued for gradual emancipation of the state’s enslaved population, while also perpetuating racial prejudices about the inferiority of African Americans.

-After his wife’s death, Jefferson joined Benjamin Franklin and John Adams as U.S. Minister to France.
-He brought along his daughters, Martha and Maria, and two enslaved individuals from Monticello—a brother and sister named James and Sally Hemings.
+After his wife’s death in 1782, Jefferson joined Benjamin Franklin and John Adams as U.S. Minister to France.
+He brought along his daughters, Martha (known as Patsy) and Mary (known as Maria or Polly), and two enslaved individuals from Monticello—a brother and sister named James and Sally Hemings.
 Both Sally and James leveraged better positions for themselves in France, as that country had abolished slavery.
 Since they were technically free, Jefferson was willing to negotiate in order to bring them back to the United States.
 James eventually bargained for his freedom, while Sally, who entered into a sexual relationship with Jefferson, negotiated privileges for herself and her family before agreeing to return to Monticello.
 Jefferson fathered at least six of Sally’s children, four of whom survived to adulthood and were later freed by the former president.
 Click here to learn more about the enslaved households of President Thomas Jefferson.

 Jefferson’s White House reflected his prior diplomatic experience.
 Preferring white laborers, he hired a French chef and butler, as well as several other white domestic workers.
 Jefferson also brought three enslaved teenagers from Monticello to train in the art of French cooking and hired out several enslaved individuals from local Washington slave owners.